AntirWiki/Antir/content/Campaigns/Shattered Past/People/Cianan of Antir.md

 He was also confronted with [[General Tanner|remnants of Lasairian's army]] causing chaos in the country, which he employed [[Tooth and Claw]] to deal with.
 This culminated in the Siege of Alturon in 953 BR, where he helped the adventurers defeat [[Dilitrius]] and briefly took control of the dragon.

-This turned Tooth and Claw against him, and led [[Ninyva O'Niamh]] to bargain with [[The Autumn King]] for the power to defeat him.
+This turned Tooth and Claw against him, and led [[Ninyva O'Niamh]] to bargain with the [[Autumn King|Lord of Gilded Leaves]] for the power to defeat him.
 When she attacked Alturon, he was able to briefly trap her in a mental projection where he, Hemlocke, [[Valerie Bouchard]], and [[Darios O'Mael]] were able to defeat her.

 These disasters further weakened Cianan's reputation, causing him to eventually abdicate the throne to his younger sister Aisling in hopes of repairing the royal image.